Ten best air-to-to-air missiles (short range)

 9. Vympel R-73 ‘Peri-striker’

 High off-foresight abilities and helmet-cued: The Soviet R-73 defined the modern air-to-air missile.
 When the German Luftwaffe inherited a load of R-73s from the East German air force, the test results were mortifying.
 A MiG-29 with R-73s and the simple but effective Schmel helmet-cueing system were virtually unbeatable in within-visual range fights.
 Cueing a target by simply looking at was a huge advantage, and this was combined with the ability to fire the missile across a much wider cone (it could be fired to the side of the aircraft) than the then ubiquitous AIM-9L/M – this created a very effective weapon system.
-The missile is large with a power motor gifting the R-73 with superior kinematics.
+The missile is large with a powerful motor gifting the R-73 with superior kinematics.
 It was the first missile to include thrust vectoring, giving it astonishing manoeuvrability.
 Formidable in its time, it has now been eclipsed by a generation of weapons created to counter it, but retains a robust high-off boresight capability.